Be the first to hear about future Pollin Egg Freezing Parties - Sign up

 Decreased Egg Quality - Decreased egg quality can occur for the same reasons as low egg number.
 Previous unsuccessful IVF cycles may also be an indication of decreased egg quality and a reason to consider the use of donor eggs.

-Patients with inherited genetic conditions - Patients with ovaries who have certain inherited genetic conditions may wish to use an egg donor to reduce the risk to their offspring.
+Patients with Inherited Genetic Conditions - Patients with ovaries/and or sperm who have certain inherited genetic conditions may wish to use donor gametes to reduce the risk to their offspring.

 The first step of the process is donor selection.
 There are two ways to choose a donor:

-Donor eggs are associated with high rates of pregnancy, regardless of the age of the intended parent, as egg donors are typically patients with high egg quantity and quality.
-Egg quantity and quality are important contributors to pregnancy, miscarriage and live birth rates.
+IVF cycles using donor eggs and/or sperm are associated with high rates of pregnancy, regardless of the age of the intended parent, as donors are typically patients with high egg/ and or sperm quantity and quality.
+Egg quantity and quality as well as sperm quality are important contributors to pregnancy, miscarriage and live birth rates.

 Step One